Riding in Rome: Two Wheels in the City

 By Martha Miller

-Imagine a whirlwind tour of the Eternal City – the Forum, Coliseum, Castel Sant’Angelo, Vatican, Pantheon, Trevi Fountain, and Spanish Steps as today’s Romans do; from atop a bicicletta.
-The best time to peddle through this gorgeous city is from May through September, when the historic center is closed to autos and motorini every second Sunday of the month.
+Imagine riding in Rome, on a whirlwind tour of the Eternal City – the Forum, Coliseum, Castel Sant’Angelo, Vatican, Pantheon, Trevi Fountain, and Spanish Steps as today’s Romans do; from atop a bicicletta.
+The best time to peddle through this gorgeous city is from May through September when the historic center is closed to autos and motorini every second Sunday of the month.

 During this time, the city center is nicknamed Isola Verde or “Green Island” referring to the environmentally friendly aspect of reduced air and noise pollution.
 Touring by bicycle is a perfect way to see Rome from literally a fresh perspective.